rbroc/eucomm-twitter/README.md

 We use contextualized topic modeling and compare it with simple models (tweetopic) and qualitative inspection.

 Motivation:
-- Describing dimensions of EU top-down identity as conveyed through online platforms
+- Describing EC identity and communication strategy
-- Topics as a proxy for focus areas
+- Topic as proxy for identity
-- Reception in the public: how much and which kind of reactions do different topics convey?

-Outline:
-- Tuning and description of topic structure for EU commission data
-- Describing and predicting engagement as a function of topics
+- Investigate engagement
-- Describing sentiment of responses as a function of topics
+- Analyze other aspects of EC commmunication (e.g., emotions and style)

+** TL;DR **
+- What topics does the European Commission communicate about?
+How does this change over time?
+How do they relate with engagement?
+- How does the style of the EC compare with other institutions?
+How does it change over time?
+How does style relate with engagement?
+- How does the sentiment of the EC communication compare with other institutions?
+How does the sentiment change over time?
+How does it relate with engagement?
+- What is the best predictor of engagement?
+What are the most important features?
+How do they contribute to the model?

 To do:
-- Run transformer-based engagement [in progress]
+- Run XGB on sum (removing noisy topics, also try CV) [in progress]
+- Compare metrics with other data  [TBD]
-- Run XGBoost with negative binomials
+- Run transformers with RMSE, for comparison [TBD]
-    - Raw style indicators, PCA, informed from Rauh et al. & Benoit
-    - Extract aggregate measure
-    - Extract number of positive comments as a metric!
-- Disentangle engagement from positive responses ("public favorability")
-- Tidy up plots
+- Public favorability analysis per topic [TBD]
-- Lit review and intro
+- Tidy up plots, lit review, and intro [TBD]
-- Paraphrase example
+- Paraphrase example [TBD]

 ### Metrics
+#### From Benoit et al. (2019)
+Best metrics
+- Flesch Reading Ease only
+- Mean sentence length + Mean word syllables
+- Frequency, mean sentence characters, proportion of nouns, mean word characters

+**ALL METRICS**
 Long words
 - Mean characters per word [token_length_mean, excludes alphanumeric, or 'mean_word_length', treats alphanumeric as independent]
 - Mean syllables per word - [syllables_per_token_mean, excludes alphanumeric]